jewelsofthought/neshama/site/personal/poems/rooted.md

-channelling the light of the heavens, bringing it down to nourish and speak to all that I am, and all the beings that feed of me.
+channelling the light of the heavens, bringing it down to nourish and speak to all that I am, and all the beings that feed off me.

 Just as the roots,
 embedded in the earth of my existence. bring the energy of their darkness up into my tree.
-Thus I become the heart that bridges the upper and the lower, It is the place of the lover, from whence I emerge into action in the world.
+Thus I become the heart that bridges the upper and the lower, In the place of the lover, from whence I emerge into action in the world.

 </div>